bioinformatist/my_website/content/project/project1.md

 > hsa-miR-874-5p
 ```

-These miRNAs had more than one one probes.
+These miRNAs had more than one probes.
 Considering the requirement of identifying differentially expressed miRNAs and this rare scenario, my procedure may works well up to now.

 {{% alert note %}}
 As microRNA probes bind more miRNAs than what you are interested in, for each miRNA, there may be more than one probe designed.
 See the answer [here](https://support.bioconductor.org/p/88210/#88231).